orchid00/2018-10-24-ugent/exercises/python_exercises.md

     - What can you infer based on this?

+More

-#### Exercise
+    Exercise - optional
     - Using the `europe` dataset, write a line of code to get each of the following:

         GDP per capita for all countries in 1982.
         GDP per capita for Denmark for all years.
         GDP per capita for all countries for years after 1985.

---------------------------Comparisons -----------------------------
+## Comparisons

-# Use a subset of data to keep output readable.
+Use a subset of data to keep output readable.

     subset = europe.loc['Italy':'Poland', 'gdpPercap_1962':'gdpPercap_1972']
     print('Subset of data:\n', subset)

-#### Exercise
+    Exercise

     - Which values are greater than 10000 ?
         `subset > 10000`

 Useful because NaNs are ignored by operations like max(), min(), average(), etc.

-#### Exercise
+    Exercise - optional

     - Select from `subset` columns `'gdpPercap_1962', 'gdpPercap_1972'` and get the `sum()` of each column